Antonio Sabato Jr. Is Running For Congress

-Antonio Sabato Jr. is running for the U.S. Congress from his home state of California.
+Antonio Sabato Jr. is running for U.S. Congress from his home state of California.

 As a pro-Trump Republican, he will try to unseat incumbent Democrat Julia Brownley in the state’s 26th congressional district in the Ventura County area.
 Both Sabato and Brownley are residents of Westlake Village in the district.